Wigner time delay and related concepts -- Application to transport in coherent conductors: Wigner time delay and other characteristic times

 As a consequence of current conservation, the scattering matrix is a unitary matrix $\Sm\in U(2)$, parametrised by four independent real parameters, what is made clear by expressing $\Sm$ in the polar representation~:

 $\mathcal{T}=|t|^2=|t'|^2\in[0,1]$ denotes the transmission probability.
 The three independent phases are a global phase $\Phi_f=\det\Sm$, called the ``\textit{Friedel phase}'', the phase $\alpha$ controlling the left/right asymmetry and a magnetic phase $\chi$ (which can be removed by a gauge transformation in the 1D case).
-As the scattering process is characterised by a matrix, there is much more freedom to define characteristic times.
+As the scattering process is characterised by a matrix, there is much more freedom to define characteristic times, as we now discuss.